ivZalac98/odin-recipes/README.md

 	- body element which consists of all the text and elements that user of the web site sees

-Some atributes are also important:
+Some attributes are also important:
 	- lang for setting used language
 	- charset for defining char format
 	- alt for better accessibility